sourcegraph/handbook/content/engineering/hiring/engineering-leadership.md

 - Describe in your own words what the job of an engineering manager is.
 - How do you measure if you are doing a good job as an engineering manager?
-- What did you do to improve the engineering culture of your last team?
+  - By that measure, did you do a good job at your most recent role?

 ## Growth mindset

 Measure:

-- Is this person aware of their own strengths and weaknesses?
+- Does this person model and facilitate [continuous growth](https://about.sourcegraph.com/company/values#continuously-grow).
-- How have they demonstrated ownership over their own career development?

 Questions:

-- What development feedback have you received from your peers and managers in the last year?
+- What career growth have you achieved in your most recent role?
-- What is something you have struggled with as an engineering manager in the last year?
+  - What did you get better at?
+  - What what did you struggle with?
-- What are some things you have done in the last year to become a better engineering manager?
+- What have you done in the last year to become a better engineering manager?
+- Can you describe a recent example of how you have helped an engineer grow in their career?

 ## Prioritization